Only in Sleep

 Image from “The Girl’s Own Book” (1856) by Lydia Maria Child

-This artilce was posted on Tuesday, July 3rd, 2012 at 2:45 pm and is filed under Countries & Cultures, English, Languages, MP3's of Poems, Poems about Childhood, Poetry, Poets, Recordings, Recordings of Poems, Sara Teasdale, USA.
+This article was posted on Tuesday, July 3rd, 2012 at 2:45 pm and is filed under Countries & Cultures, English, Languages, MP3's of Poems, Poems about Childhood, Poetry, Poets, Recordings, Recordings of Poems, Sara Teasdale, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.